pfoo360/Filebase/README.md

 <br/>
 [<img src="https://raw.githubusercontent.com/pfoo360/Filebase/main/screenshots/lnk.png" width="163px" />](https://filebase-azure.vercel.app/)

-NOTE: the app still has a lot of improvments that can be made.
-Use at your own discretion.
-View the [improvements](#improvements) section for known minor and major issues with the app before you do anything!
+NOTE: the app was made for educational/experimental purposes only.
+It still has a lot of improvments that can be made.
+View the [improvements](#improvements) section for known minor and major issues with the app!

 # Features